Ben Graham (footballer): New Orleans Saints

 On 20 October 2008, Graham signed with the New Orleans Saints to play a game in London.
 The team had released incumbent punter Steve Weatherford earlier in the week due to travel arrangement issues.
 He played just the one game, punting three times with an average of 42 yards, before being released on 29 October.
 He was replaced by Glenn Pakulak.

 Arizona Cardinals

-Graham was signed by the Arizona Cardinals on 1 December 2008 after the team released punter, Dirk Johnson; this was the second time that Johnson had been replaced by an Australian punter.
-In the NFC Championship game that year, Graham's Cardinals played the Philadelphia Eagles, whose punter, Saverio Rocca, also was an ex-AFL player from Collingwood and North Melbourne.
+Graham was signed by the Arizona Cardinals on 1 December 2008 after the team released punter Dirk Johnson; this was the second time that Johnson had been replaced by an Australian punter.
+In the NFC Championship game that year, Graham's Cardinals played the Philadelphia Eagles, whose punter, Sav Rocca, also was an ex-AFL player from Collingwood and North Melbourne.
 This guaranteed that one of the two would be the first Australian to play in a Super Bowl.
 The Cardinals' victory presented that honour to Graham.
 The Cardinals released Graham on 2 September 2011, before the start of the season.
 But they re-signed him on 5 October; he was released again on 11 October, after one game covering for the injured Dave Zastudil.